movermeyer/simpleValidator/README.md

 -----

     - Add more validation rules with time...
-    - Make more tests, while tests on rules are fairly etensive, the validator class itself lacks some tests...
+    - Make more tests on the validator class itself...
-    - ~~Add support for i18n \o/~~ (as a newbie to python, this one was quite a pain :D)